vitalboyzf/cloudberrydb-site/src/pages/bootcamp/cbdb-sandbox.md

 ssh gpadmin@localhost # Password: cbdb@123
 ```

-Now you have a Cloudberry Database and can continue with [101 Cloudberry Database Tutorials](./#2-101-cloudberrydb-tourials)!
+Now you have a Apache Cloudberry and can continue with [101 Apache Cloudberry Tutorials](./#2-101-cloudberry-tourials)!
 Enjoy!